hpc2n/sphinx-lesson-template/content/openmp-basics2.rst

         The loop iterators are 1 and 0.
         The loop iterators are 1 and 1.

-    Note that the iterations from the both loops are now executed in an arbitrary order.
+    Note that the iterations from both loops are now executed in an arbitrary order.

 If we want, we can merge the :code:`parallel` and :code:`loop` constructs together: